nigarofe/vscode-outnav/outnav-workspace/Outlines.md

             Keyboard shortcuts
-                While the webview is in focus, when the `Space` key is pressed, the webview shall pause/play the title cycling `Esc` key is pressed, the webview tab shall close `=`/`-` keys are pressed, the title cycling frequency shall decrease/increase `A`/`D` keys are pressed, the title level shall decrease/increase `J`/`L` keys are pressed, the title shall change to previous/next
+                While the webview is in focus, when the `Space` key is pressed, the webview shall pause/play the title cycling `=`/`-` keys are pressed, the title cycling frequency shall decrease/increase `A`/`D` keys are pressed, the title level shall decrease/increase `J`/`L` keys are pressed, the title shall change to previous/next